 At 24 weeks, your little one has reached a crown-to-heel length of 11.2 – 12 inches.
 She weighs about 1 lb, 10 ounces (3).
-That puts your baby at about the same length as an ear of corn!
+Or, in our beloved farmers-market terms, your baby is about the same length as an ear of corn!

 The bump is growing, too!
-Your uterus is now at the height of about 1 1/2 to 2 inches above your belly button.
+Your uterus is now at the height of about 1 1/2 to 2 inches above your belly button, which means things are getting pretty crowded in your abdomen.
 And, the fundal measurement is almost 10 inches from the pubic symphysis to your naval.

 Week 24 Pregnancy: Fetal Movement

 Your ability to feel fetal movement may depend on the position of your placenta.
 The placenta is typically located at the top of the uterus.
-An anterior placenta is located at the front of the uterus.
-If you have an anterior placenta, most of the fetal movement–your baby’s kicks and punches–may be hidden behind the placenta (5).
+However, an anterior placenta is located at the front of the uterus instead.
+If you have an anterior placenta, most of the fetal movement — your baby’s kicks and punches — may be hidden behind the placenta (5).
 In this case, it may take a little longer for you to be able to feel baby’s first movements.

 When there’s concern about fetal movement, home doppler units have become a popular way to check baby’s heartbeat.
 However, these are not recommended as a tool to self-monitor the health of your baby.
-If you have any concerns about fetal movement, it’s best to reach out to your healthcare provider.
-They can perform a complete assessment and are best qualified to interpret your baby’s heart beat.
+If you have any concerns about fetal movement, it’s best to reach out to your healthcare provider, because they can perform a complete assessment and because they are best qualified to interpret your baby’s heartbeat.

 Week 24 Pregnancy: Baby’s Development

-Week 24 is full of exciting changes for your little one, including:
+Week 24 is full of exciting changes for your little one!
+For example:

 - Alveoli are beginning to form in the lungs (3)